saltict/availproject.github.io/docs/node/full-node/full-node-docker.md

 Your node will also appear on the [Avail Telemetry](http://telemetry.avail.tools/) website, listed under the "Node name" displayed in the node command output.
-    Be sure to select the appropriate network tab at the top corresponding to the network you've joined. network tabs at the top, select the one for the network you joined.
+    Be sure to select the appropriate network tab at the top corresponding to the network you've joined.

 That's all!
 You are now running an Avail full node 🎉